Particles

 He came across an antique box in the attic.

-As you can see, the phrasal verbs in the examples above are created by a preposition rather than a particle, because the information that comes immediately after the phrasal verb completes a prepositional phrase.
+As you can see, the phrasal verbs in the last two examples are created using a preposition rather than a particle, because the information that comes immediately after the phrasal verb completes a prepositional phrase.
 Without these prepositional phrases, the sentences would be incomplete.

 Liza ate up all her lunch.